Ah, beautiful Slovenia! This is one of the most incredible countries in Europe.

 Slovenia was the first country during my Balkan travels that I’ve visited back in 2002 (although I know it’s not so much Balkans anymore, more like Central Europe).
 Since then it always had a special place in my heart.

 That’s when I first saw how diverse and interesting it is, kind of like the mix of the Balkan soul with the Austrian neatness.
-The nature was also very generous for Slovenia, putting all of the wonders in such a tiny land.
+Nature was also very generous for Slovenia, putting all of the wonders in such a tiny land, making the list of “Slovenia must see” really long.

 Table of contents